Legal requirements for tourism businesses

 - providing auxiliary aids and services, eg information in an accessible format, an induction loop for customers with hearing aids, etc

-The Equality Commission offer advice and information to service providers on their obligations under equality law.
+The Equality Commission offer advice and information to service providers on their duties under equality law.